“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 From the sovereign, from the people, from the individual, who they said couldn't make decisions on their own.

-So we've elected politicians who have exactly no experience in science, no experience of any kind in anything for the most part.
+So they've elected politicians who have exactly no experience in science, no experience of any kind in anything for the most part.

 And they decide we're going to seize control.